cardano-foundation/CIPs/CIP-0136/test-vector.md

 Using a tool which complies with the [RDF Dataset Canonicalization](https://w3c-ccg.github.io/rdf-dataset-canonicalization/spec/), create a canonicalized representation of `example.body.jsonld`.
 One such tool is the [JSON-LD Playground](https://json-ld.org/playground/).
-Ensure the results ends in a newline.
+Ensure the result ends in a newline.

 This creates `example.body.nq`.